brucewzj99/data-analytics-casestudy/README.md

     <li><a href="https://github.com/brucewzj99/data-analytics-casestudy/tree/main/act">Act</a></li>
     <li><a href="#acknowledgments">Acknowledgments</a></li>
 <br />
-To note: All analysis and visualization is done through R programming
+_To note: All analysis and visualization is done using R programming, hence any code block shown is in R_

 <!-- CASE STUDY -->
 ## Case Study